 Compliance Management System

-For more than a decade, Arch has been operating in conformance with a Compliance Management System (CMS) that was modeled after the ISO 14001 Environmental Management System standard and that met EPA’s rigorous expectations for the company’s compliance assurance program.
-Under our CMS, we require each subsidiary facility to maintain full compliance with all applicable environmental regulations and to monitor that performance in alignment with the “management plan” model of Plan/Do/Check/Act.
+For more than a decade, Arch has been operating in conformance with a Compliance Management System (CMS) that was modeled after the ISO 14001-2015 Environmental Management System standard and that met EPA’s rigorous expectations for the company’s compliance assurance program.
+Under our CMS, we require each subsidiary facility to maintain full compliance with applicable environmental regulations and to monitor that performance in alignment with the “management plan” model of Plan/Do/Check/Act.
 Each operation regularly reviews its applicable regulatory framework and its environmental operating risks, ranks those risks and mitigates accordingly.
-Each operation regularly performs self-evaluations of compliance performance, and those self-evaluations are supplemented by corporate environmental compliance and third-party audits, undertaken to minimize the risk of noncompliance and environmental harm.
-The CMS has built-in measures to drive continuous improvement, with emphasis on risk reduction and environmental performance improvement.
+Each operation regularly performs self-evaluations of compliance performance, and those self-evaluations are supplemented by corporate environmental compliance and third-party assessments, undertaken to reduce the risk of noncompliance and environmental harm.
+The CMS is designed to drive continuous improvement, with emphasis on risk reduction and environmental performance improvement.

-Examples of operational areas to which Arch applies regular third-party review and assurance include:
+Examples of operational areas to which Arch applies regular third-party review and assessment include: